githubschool/ol1/_posts/0000-01-10-apieragowski.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our team!"
 ---

 At least I don't also have eight kids.